Jonathan Finlay: Biography

 Between 2003 and 2014, he served as Director of the Neuro-oncology Program at the Children's Hospital Los Angeles and Professor of Pediatrics at the Keck School of Medicine of University of Southern California.
 In 2013, he was appointed to the Audrey and Billy Wilder Chair in Neuro-oncology and Director of a new, inter-departmental Neuro-oncology Program at Children's Hospital Los Angeles.
 In July 2014, he assumed his current position as Professor of Pediatrics at The Ohio State University and Director of Neuro-oncology at Nationwide Children's Hospital in Columbus, Ohio; in 2015, he was appointed to the Elizabeth and Richard Germain Endowed Chair in Pediatric Cancer at Nationwide Children's Hospital, Columbus, Ohio.

+Since January 2024, he has worked part-time as a local community general pediatric practitioner in Pismo Beach, California; during this time, he continues his academic contributions to pediatric, adolescent and adult nueuro-oncology, particularly in the areas of early childhood CNS emrbyonal tumors, choroid plexus carcinomas and primary CNS germ cell tumors.

 Over the last 40 years, he has authored and co-authored more than 350 peer-reviewed publications, review articles and book chapters.
 Since 1985 he has delivered more than 380 invited lectures globally, mainly on childhood brain tumors.

-He has served and continues to serve on the Editorial Boards of several leading medical journals, and on the Advisory Boards and/or as Medical Director of several national and international philanthropic foundations devoted to childhood cancer, and to childhood brain tumors in particular.
-Between 2006 and 2012, he served as the founding Chair of the international Society of Neuro-oncology's International Outreach Committee, whose goal is to facilitate educational and technological improvements in the management of brain tumors of adults and children in low-income countries.
+He has served on the Editorial Boards of several leading medical journals, and on the Advisory Boards and/or as medical director of several national and international philanthropic foundations devoted to childhood cancer, and to childhood brain tumors in particular.
+Between 2006 and 2012, he served as the founding chair of the international Society of Neuro-oncology's International Outreach Committee, whose goal is to facilitate educational and technological improvements in the management of brain tumors of adults and children in low-income countries.